Headscratchers: Doctor Who Series 1

 - There's a difference between what someone is capable of doing, and the amount of effort they're actually willing to put into an activity.
 The Dalek knew a few more seconds wasn't going to matter, so why push itself (especially when it was just coming back to full power anyway)?
 Aka, it was being lazy.

 - Also, most digital security has some kind of time delay between sequential password attempts.
 Just because the Dalek can run it's own computations that fast doesn't mean the keypad is capable of having them entered that fast.

-- The guard wasn't giving precise numbers, just that there were billions of possible combinations in general.
+- Or, the guard wasn't giving precise numbers, just that there were billions of possible combinations in general.

 - Daleks were modified to absorb biomass from a time traveler in the Time War.
 Okay, I get that.
 But why would they make it so the Dalek ended up gaining a rudimentary humanity?
 Isn't that something the universe's biggest xenophobes would avoid?

 - Presumably they never intended to gain rudimentary humanity.
 That was a design flaw, or a problem with this specific Dalek.